chcosta/arcade/Documentation/Projects/Signing/SigningRoadmap.md

 - Switch repos to consume / publish to unsigned feed and publish to signed feed

 - Up until this point, signing continues as it currently is.
 During this stage, we will being switching some repos to only sign via promotion.

+## Notes

+- Due to increasingly limited Azure core availability, I'm beginning to experience increased slowness in the ability to produce / promote official Arcade builds.
+This degredation will have a large impact on the development loop of this project and may cause large adjustments in the dates defined above.